 By allowing users to customize their home screen, personalization apps contribute to a better user experience.
-Read more about such apps in “5 mobile apps that have completely nailed mobile personalization”.

 This guide along with platforms, tools, and APIs/SDKs can expedite the development, however, creating an Android phone personalization app involves quite a bit of programming.
 You would do well by engaging a reputed software development company for such projects.

 It takes time and considerable due diligence to find such a development partner.
 Read our guide “How to find the best software development company?”, which will help you with the due diligence.